Our news, cryptocurrencies guides and tutorials

 Most transactions not only send BTC to the recipient but also return "change".
 This change can be spent on the next transaction.
 The CPFP function can be used by both the sender and the recipient of funds.

-A new transaction (for example, between your addresses) with a high commission is attached to the expected transaction with a low fee.
+A new transaction (for example, between your addresses) with a high fee is attached to the expected transaction with a low fee.
 Some wallets allow you to do this even before the transaction is confirmed.
 Thus, for these two transactions, the total commission will be taken into account, on the value of which the speed of inclusion of a bundle of transactions into a block will depend.

 If the wallet does not allow the use of unconfirmed change, you can send yourself all the funds that are in the wallet.